-- 1) Select the AUX-GPS Status Page. - 2) Press the FMS Knob.
+- 1) Select the AUX-GPS Status Page. - Press the FMS Knob.
 The RAIM Prediction 'WAYPOINT' field is highlighted. - 3) Turn the small FMS Knob to display the Waypoint Information Window.
-(Turning it clockwise displays a blank Waypoint Information Window, turning it counter-clockwise displays the Waypoint Information Window with a waypoint selection submenu allowing selection of active flight plan, nearest, recent, user, or airway waypoints).
+(Turning it clockwise displays a blank Waypoint Information Window, turning it counter-clockwise displays the Waypoint Information Window with a waypoint selection submenu allowing selection of active flight plan, nearest, recent, user, or airway waypoints). - 4) Enter the identifier, facility, or city name of the departure waypoint; or select a waypoint from the submenu of waypoints and press the ENT Key to accept the waypoint entry. - 5) Turn the FMS Knobs to enter an arrival time and press the ENT Key. - 6) Turn the FMS Knobs to enter an arrival date and press the ENT Key. - 7) Press the ENT Key with 'COMPUTE RAIM?' highlighted to begin the computation.